This post may contain affiliate links. For more information, please read my disclosure policy.

 Teaching high school gets expensive quickly between textbooks, science supplies, and activities.
 It helps to look for free teaching resources to supplement or even to create, say, an entire history course for our high school students.

-Here are ten resources, you can use to create an amazing, free, personalized history course for your high school teenager.
+Here are ten high school American history resources, you can use to create an amazing, free, personalized history course for your high school teenager.

 The ARDA stands for Association of Religion Data Archives.
-On their Teaching Tools Page you’ll find a multitude of options to augment your American history course.
+On their site, you’ll find a multitude of options to augment your American history course.
 These include a section on Investigate Your World which is designed to teach research skills.
 There are quick stats from many major surveys in the country, historical timelines, instructional data sets, an ARDA YouTube channel, and more!

-USHistory.org offers an American History textbook for high school.
+USHistory.org offers a high school American History textbook.
 This textbook is easy to read and includes a few excerpts from primary documents such as Jamestown.
 On the right-hand side of the page are links for further research.
 These links are perfect as a starting point for rabbit trails.

 The American Yawp is a free online, collaborative textbook that’s actually aimed at the collegiate level.
 Each chapter is longer than the American History textbook by USHistory.org.
 It also includes recommended reading at the end.